jonathanlurie/basemapkit/readme.md

   lang: "en",
 });
 ```
-This can get particularly handy when using the [Protomaps CLI](https://docs.protomaps.com/pmtiles/cli) or [Martin](https://martin.maplibre.org/) to serve `z/x/y` vector tiles from a server.
+This can get particularly handy when using the [Protomaps CLI](https://docs.protomaps.com/pmtiles/cli) or [Martin](https://martin.maplibre.org/) to serve `z/x/y` vector tiles.

 ## Language
-Basemakit styles are compatible with Protomaps languages properties and under the hood even uses [`@protomaps/basemaps`](https://docs.protomaps.com/basemaps/flavors).
+Basemakit styles are compatible with Protomaps languages properties and uses [`@protomaps/basemaps`](https://docs.protomaps.com/basemaps/flavors) under the hood.

 The only addition from **Basemapkit** is the capability to detect the end user's platform language, so if the `lang` option is omitted, it will automatically use the language set by the user at the browser or OS level.